Most students cannot claim welfare benefits as student loan income is taken into account. However there are some other

-To do so, you have to fill in a HC1 form, which you can get from the University's Health Centre, Student Life Centre, your dentist or your benefits office.
+To do so, you have to fill in a HC1 form, which you can get from the University's Health Centre, your dentist or your benefits office.
 Remember to include a copy of your Student Finance Notification with your application.

 Full-time students are exempt from council tax while studying.
 If you're living in private accommodation in Kingston, Richmond, Wandsworth or Merton boroughs, the University will notify the council of your student status so you do not need to do anything else, although you will need to register with the council.
 If you're living in private accommodation outside of those four boroughs, you need a council tax exemption certificate to prove that you're exempt.
-You can get these from the learning resources centres (LRCs), Student Life Centre (Penrhyn Road) and Student Services Centre (Kingston Hill) from mid-October.
+You can get these from the Information Centre from mid-October.

 If you're living in the University's halls of residence, you won't have to provide a council tax exemption form as halls of residence are classed as exempt dwellings.
 You can get more information from the National Union of Students (NUS).